-This Depression-era story is told through the eyes of Will Henry, a tough eight-year-old living with his sharecropper family in a small town in rural Georgia.
+This Depression-era story is told by Will Henry, a tough eight-year-old living with his sharecropper family in rural Georgia.
 Will gets caught committing a petty crime, and his "sentence" is to work off his debt to society at the home of the notorious Judge Jubal Cooper.

-Will is wary of the judge, whose wickedness is the stuff of local legend; and Will soon learns that not only are all the stories true -- they don't begin to do the wily Jubal justice.
+The judge's wickedness is the stuff of local legend; and Will soon learns that not only are all the stories true, they don't begin to do the wily Jubal justice.

 Join Will as he embarks on a funny, suspenseful, poignant and at time dangerous coming of age adventure in Depression-era Georgia.